aimo84/ooni.org/content/support/faq.md

 As part of the [OONI Partnership Program](https://ooni.org/get-involved/partnership-program/), we offer data analysis support to the human rights organizations that we collaborate with.
-All [OONI data and methodologies](https://ooni.org/data/) are openly available with the hope that other data analysis will support communities as well.
+All [OONI data and methodologies](https://ooni.org/data/) are openly available with the hope that other data analysts will support communities as well.

 We encourage you to [reach out (via email or Slack)](https://ooni.org/about/#contact) if you’re unsure of a measurement and planning on using it (for example) as part of reporting.